-Around 95% of the electricity used in statewide UGA facilities is consumed at the main Athens campus, which is served by a 50-megawatt substation connected to Georgia Power.
+Over 95% of the electricity used in statewide UGA facilities is consumed at the main Athens campus, which is served by a 50-megawatt substation connected to Georgia Power.
 The electrical distribution network that connects the main campus buildings to the substation is owned and maintained by UGA Facilities Management Division.

 As of 2016, UGA has two district energy plants (DEPs).
 DEP-1 is located at the corner of Baxter and Newton Streets and is connected to the central chilled water district that serves the Tate Center, Miller Learning Center, Bolton Dining Commons, Brumby and Russell residence halls, the Business Learning Community buildings, and others.
-DEP-2 is located next to the steam plant and serves the south campus chilled water district that serves Davison Life Sciences, Miller Plant Sciences, Aderhold, Forestry, Ecology, Snelling, the Georgia Center, and others in the area.
+DEP-2 is located next to the steam plant and serves Science Hill and the south campus chilled water district that includes Davison Life Sciences, Miller Plant Sciences, Aderhold, Forestry, Ecology, Snelling, the Georgia Center, and others in the area.
 These DEPs were built to allow older, less efficient chillers in some of the buildings to be decommissioned, replacing their capacity with new, state-of-the-art chillers in a central facility.
 This strategy allows for additional conservation measures beyond just chiller efficiency.
 DEP-1 uses waste heat from the chillers to generate hot water for nearby buildings, and make-up water for the cooling tower is supplemented by harvested rainwater.

 1 MW Solar Tracking Demonstration Project